Essential Requests

 Working with Environment Variables

-In IoT applications, many products require configuration variables or settings that can be used on an end device, but managed and updated once the product is deployed in the field.
-In addition, these products often need the ability to manage these values at multiple levels, from the device to a fleet or even an entire product and all of its deployed devices.
+In IoT applications, many products require configuration variables or settings that are used on an end device, but managed and updated after the product is deployed in the field.
+In addition, these products often need the ability to manage these values at multiple levels, from the device to a fleet or even within an entire product and all of its deployed devices.

 On the Notecard, env.get

-is used to determine if any environment variables
+used to determine if any environment variables have changed.

 Getting Environment Variables